tronch0/two-party-ecdsa/README.md

 3. [ ] Implement party as a separate process and communicate over libp2p

 ## A word of caution
-This library was created primarily for education purposes, with future application for a course project.
+This library was created primarily for education purposes.
 You should **NOT USE THIS CODE IN PRODUCTION SYSTEMS**.